AlvaroRamos44/AlvaroRamos44.github.io/index.md

 *Below is a piece advice often quoted but not always followed among CS majors.*
 > Start early, start often.

-Examples of quoted code for Part 3 of Lab:
+Examples of quoted code for Part 3 of Lab 1:

 `#define TRUE FALSE`